 Study findings have several implications for intervention.
 First, the findings are consistent with prior studies showing teachers are often unaware of the social adjustment difficulties experienced by some peer-rejected children (Ahn & Rodkin, 2014; Hoffman et al., 2015).
-Teachers appear especially likely to underestimate the peer difficulties of peer-rejected students represented by the teacher-preferred and domineering profile classes, and hence may fail to take action that could address their rejection by peers and off-set the associated negative developmental influences.
+Teachers appear especially likely to underestimate the peer difficulties of peerrejected students represented by the teacher-preferred and domineering profile classes; hence, they may fail to take action that could address their rejection by peers and offset the associated negative developmental influences.
 Providing teachers with professional development support aimed at increasing their recognition of student social dynamics and peer relations has proven effective in strengthening their attunement to the overall social climate of their classes (Hamm et al., 2011).
-For example, in a study of 26 teachers who participated in a randomized control trial of an intervention that was designed to help foster a more positive adjustment to middle school, teachers in the intervention group were significantly more attuned to the social dynamics than in control schools.
-Teachers in the intervention schools had students with better overall adjustment.
-Although the findings on teacher attunement in this study were focused on an older group of students, the finding that teachers can be taught about student social dynamics and enact better strategies to help students is promising for helping students who experience social difficulties in the school context.
+For example, in a study of 26 teachers who participated in a randomized control trial of an intervention that was designed to help foster more positive adjustment to middle school, teachers in the intervention group were significantly more attuned to the social dynamics than in control schools.
+Further, teachers in the intervention schools had students with better overall adjustment.
+Although the findings on teacher attunement in the Hamm and colleagues study were focused on an older group of students, the finding that teachers can be taught about student social dynamics and enact better strategies to help students

 Second, in addition to their involvement in Tier 2 interventions, teachers can influence peer dynamics by providing universal social-emotional learning programs and via management strategies that work as an "invisible hand" to shape classroom peer interactions (Farmer et al., 2018).
 Teachers can promote peer liking and reduce disliking by modeling positive behavior toward vulnerable children, providing emotional support in teacher-student relationships, setting classroom expectations for interpersonal acceptance and respect, and adjusting seating and grouping arrangements to increase opportunities for positive peer interaction (Braun et al., 2020; Farmer et al., 2018; Mikami et al., 2012).
-These sorts of contextual supports may be especially valuable for peer-rejected students who fit the domineering and teacher-preferred profiles who show few social skill deficits.
+These contextual supports may be especially valuable for peer-rejected students who fit the domineering and teacher-preferred profiles who show few social skill deficits.
 These students may benefit more from programming that encourages and supports social skill performance, such as increased supervision and reinforcement support in less structured peer interaction contexts such as the cafeteria and playground.
 They may also benefit from active teacher efforts to increase opportunities for positive peer interactions by adjusting classroom seating, strategically pairing learning partners, and arranging other supported peer activities (Farmer et al., 2018).